AntoineSoetewey/statsandr/content/press.md

 Here is a roll-up of press mentions of the blog:

 * How can we predict the evolution of COVID 19 in Belgium?
 (UCLouvain: in [English](https://uclouvain.be/fr/instituts-recherche/lidam/actualites/how-can-we-predict-the-evolution-of-covid-19-in-belgium.html) & in [French](https://uclouvain.be/fr/decouvrir/comment-peut-on-prevoir-l-evolution-du-covid-19-en-belgique%26nbsp%3B.html))
-* COVID-19 - Evolution of hospital admissions and number of confirmed cases in Belgium (LN24)
+* Evolution of COVID-19 hospital admissions in Belgium (LN24)